 He retreats to his sponsor Ralph (Alec Newman) who is having his own relationship problems with his wife Victoria (Nathalie Armin), a recovering drug addict.

 The skill in the staging of this play is in making the sets look claustrophobic on the vast Lyttleton Stage.
 There is an ethereal quality as that of Jackie's apartment, Ralph's and his cousin Julio's (Yul Vázquez) drift into view from out of the darkness.

 Relationships and friendships, loyalty and love are all tested and examined with both passion and humour - there are plenty of laughs in this.

-In the end it is the final note, an emotional punch after the high energy roller coaster ride of a play that leaves an indelible mark.
+In the end, it is the final note, an emotional punch after the high energy roller coaster ride of a play that leaves an indelible mark.

 I've not seen any Guirgis' plays before.
-He won a Pulitzer for Between Riverside and Crazy and after seeing The Motherf**ker with the Hat I'm hoping more of his work will make its way onto a London stage.
+He won a Pulitzer for Between Riverside and Crazy and after seeing The Motherfucker with the Hat I'm hoping more of his work will make its way onto a London stage.